Cainor/Shlack-C2/README.md

    - search:read
 6. Put the app 'OAuth Access Token' to 'oauth_token' and 'Bot User OAuth Access Token' to 'slack_token' in the code.
 7. Turn the py to exe if you think it's necessarily to achive your goals :-)
+8. This works on python 3.6 ..
+Also it needs Slack module which can be downloaded using:
+    ```
+    pip install slackclient
+    ```

 ## Demo
 ![](Demo.gif)